dioxfile/Logic_Clock_Didatic_Tool/README.md

 Install sudo<br/>
 `#apt install sudo -y`<br/>

 After that, you would need to play around with users and permissions.
-Give sudo right to your user.<br/>
+Give sudo rights to your user.<br/>
 `#usermod -aG sudo username`<br/>

 Edit the file 'sudoers'<br/>